An Employer’s Guide to Expat Benefits & Compensation

 When growing companies send staff abroad on international assignments, a level of negotiation is often needed when it comes to agreeing compensation and benefits.
 It’s important that employees are properly incentivized and rewarded, however such arrangements also must make financial sense for the company.

-Read on to find out about best practices and what might be expected when it comes to expatriate benefits and compensation.
+Read on to find out about best practices and what might be expected when it comes to expat benefits and compensation.

 Usually, when a business decides to expand internationally, it’s useful to expatriate existing employees to ‘set up shop’ or establish a business in a foreign market.
 This is because these employees will already be familiar with the way the company works, as well as its ethos and goals.